VIC.GOV.AU | Policy and Advisory Library

 • generate new knowledge.

-The roadmap outlines the strategies for actively building and sustaining relational trust within a network.
-These strategies are grouped under 3 elements (establish, build, amplify) and 6 components of network development as shown below.
+The roadmap outlines the strategies for actively building and sustaining relational trust within a school network.
+These strategies are grouped under 3 elements (establish, build, amplify) and 6 components of school network development as shown below.

 Establish: lay enabling groundwork